Not everybody arrested for DUI, DUI-D, or DWAI was intoxicated or impaired.

 We have the expertise to prevent wrongful convictions for DUI.

-Close Law Firm handles many types of criminal cases, but DUI is different in many ways than other charges facing our clients.
+Attorney Brian Close handles many types of criminal cases, but DUI is different in many ways than other charges facing his clients.
 DUI cases have their own defense strategy involving analyzing scientific data such as breath and blood alcohol tests, as well as the more subjective evidence.
 DUI penalties have been increasing over the years, and can lead to mandatory jail time even for a first offense.
 If you are convicted, ignition interlock, DUI classes, and probation are often required to stay out of jail.

-- Additional services such as hearings on license revocation, vehicle seizure, and appeals can also be added.
+- Additional services such as hearings on license revocation, vehicle seizure, and appeals can also be arranged.

 - Call 720-441-4878 for a free consultation and quote.